joshua-joseph-jj/Getting-and-Cleaning-Data-Programming-Assignment/README.md

 Line 172:	Finally, we export our tidy data set, which can be utilized for further analysis.
 The newly created data set meets the criteria
           of tidy data  because each variable has its own column, with one observation per row.
 In addition, the data set follows the coursera lecture suggestions of tidy data including having all the variable names lowerase with no spacesor special characters.
-          In addition, each variable has its own unique name with no duplicates.
+          In addition, each variable has its own unique name with no duplicates